Deirror/DCL/README.md

 --
 //(My way of doing this kind of stuff)

-1.Create a folder (can be Dependencies)
+1.Create a folder (can be "Dependencies").

 ![Screenshot (601)](https://github.com/user-attachments/assets/26782f55-603e-4f06-b47f-3c6f6dfb4a12)

+2.Create folders "include" and "lib"(can be src) in "Dependencies".

+-In "include" put your header files(.h/.hpp), which you wish to use.

+-In "lib"/"src" put your library files(.lib).

 ![Screenshot (600)](https://github.com/user-attachments/assets/6eaec1f7-9d9d-444c-a068-3a49c531e738)